-Body dysmorphic disorder (BDD) is a condition in which a person is preoccupied with an imagined physical defect or a minor defect that others often cannot see.
-People with this disorder see themselves as “ugly” and often avoid social exposure to others or turn to plastic surgery to try to improve their appearance.
+Body dysmorphic disorder (BDD) is a condition in which a person is extremely anxious about an imagined physical defect or a minor defect that others often cannot see.
+People with this disorder see themselves as “ugly” and often avoid being seen by others, or they have plastic surgery to try to improve their appearance.

 The most common areas of concern for people with BDD include:

 - Skin imperfections: These include wrinkles, scars, acne, and blemishes.

 - Hair: This might include head or body hair or the absence of hair.

 - Facial features: Very often this involves the nose, but it also might include the shape and size of any part of the face.

 Other areas of concern include the size of the penis, muscles, breasts, thighs, buttocks, and the presence of certain body odors.

 The exact cause of BDD is not known.
 One theory suggests that there are problems with certain neurotransmitters (chemicals that help nerve cells in the brain send messages to each other).
 BDD often occurs in people with other mental health disorders, such as major depression and anxiety, which helps support this theory.